- Museum number

 - Curator's comments

-This items pattern is called OLORUKO “the owner of names” referring the row of letters, which are said, however not to spell anything.
+Oloruko ‘the owner of the name(s)’.
+Thus referring to the rows of letters, which are said, however, not to spell anything.
+Purchased at Oke-Seni compound, Ibadan, in December 1970.

 - Not on display